rust-embedded/embedonomicon/src/compiler-support.md

     x86-64     - 64-bit X86: EM64T and AMD64
 ```

-If LLVM supports the architecture you are interested in but `rustc` is built with the backend
+If LLVM supports the architecture you are interested in, but `rustc` is built with the backend
-disabled (which is the case of AVR as of Rust 1.28) then you will need to modify the Rust source
+disabled (which is the case of AVR as of Rust 1.28), then you will need to modify the Rust source
 enabling it.
 The first two commits of PR [rust-lang/rust#52787] give you an idea of the required
 changes.

 [rust-lang/rust#52787]: https://github.com/rust-lang/rust/pull/52787

-On the other hand, if LLVM doesn't support the architecture but a fork of LLVM does you will have to
+On the other hand, if LLVM doesn't support the architecture, but a fork of LLVM does, you will have to
-built `rustc` against the fork.
+built `rustc` from the fork.
 The Rust build system allows this and in principle should just
 require changing the `llvm` submodule to point to the fork.

-If your target architecture is only supported by some vendor provided GCC you have the option of
+If your target architecture is only supported by some vendor provided GCC, you have the option of
 using [`mrustc`], an unofficial Rust compiler, to translate your Rust program into C code and then
 compile that using GCC.